ioannismesionis/ioannismesionis.github.io/_posts/2020-10-05-hypothesis-testing.md

 subtitle: How I make up my mind!
 bigimg: /img/hypothesis-testing/bigimg-choice2.jpg
 image: /img/hypothesis-testing/choice.jpg
-tags: [statistics, inference, hypothesis-testing, p-value, critical-region, decision-making]
+tags: [statistics, inference, hypothesis-testing, proportion, p-value, critical-region, decision-making]
 ---

+Hypothesis testing in statistics is a way for you to test the results of a survey or experiment to see if you have meaningful results.
+You’re basically testing whether your results are valid by figuring out the odds that your results have happened by chance.
+If your results may have happened by chance, the experiment won’t be repeatable and so has little use.

 # 1. Introduction
-As a data science geek, I constantly try to base a decision based on data and facts rather than gut feeling.
+As a data science geek, I constantly try to base a decision based on data and facts rather than gut feelings.

 I see it more like a game - _"What would data tell me?"_